This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.

 Guest posting aside, it is safe to assume that not everyone is going to know who you are and what you do, let alone what you are good at or what you can teach them.

-This is where Quora as a question and answer platform really helps.
+Using Quora as a question and answer platform can come in really handy here.
 If you can answer some important questions comprehensively, time and again and achieve upvotes (equivalent to likes on Facebook), you’ll pretty much reach God level status on Quora.

 What happens when this happens?
 People take you seriously.
 They stalk your profile and your blog.
 And who doesn’t want that?

-In short, Quora is an excellent way to develop and build your authority in a certain niche and pick up a couple of interesting followers along the way.
+In short, using the Quora blog syndication is an excellent way to develop and build your authority in a certain niche and pick up a couple of interesting followers along the way.

 Reason #3 It can give you content ideas for your next posts.